mrknorman/evolving_attention_thesis/02_gravitation/02_gravitational_waves.typ

   caption: [A very simplified interferometer diagram.
 Real gravitational wave detection apparatus have considerably more optics than what is shown.
 The power recycling and signal recycling mirrors help maintain a high laser power within the cavities.
 Higher laser powers are preferable as they help reduce quantum shot noise, the limiting source of noise at high frequencies.]
 ) <interferometer_diagram>

 A detector of this kind can only detect elements of incoming gravitational wave signals that align with its polarisation @antenna_pattern.
-An incoming signal that was completely antialigned to the detector arms would be entirely undetectable.
-Fortunately, this is a rare occurrence as most signals are at least partially aligned with a given detector.
+An incoming signal that was completely antialigned to the detector arms would be almost undetectable, though there will always be higher modes present that will produce some SNR in the detector.
+However, this small SNR would likely be undetectable for current sensitivities unless the unaligned event was very close to Earth.
+Fortunately, the occurrence of completely unaligned waves is a rare since most signals are at least partially aligned with a given detector.
 Interferometers are also sensitive to the angle between their tangent and the source direction, known as the orientation.
 Interferometers are most sensitive to signals that lie directly above or below the plane of the detector arms, and least sensitive to signals whose propagation direction is parallel to the plane of the arms.
 These two factors combine to generate the antenna pattern of the detector, which dictates which regions of the sky the detector is most sensitive to.

 === The Global Detector Network